 A Bread Recipe with Squash

 I know I call this a pumpkin bread recipe, but I prefer to make it with a hearty winter squash.
 I'm talking about a very ripe, orange and dense vegetable.
-Butternut, Acorn and Buttercup are my favorites.
+Butternut, Acorn and Buttercup are some of the favorites for this bread.
 I like the more pronounced flavors of the squash over pumpkin and the overall creaminess when it is mashed.
 I generally have leftover squash from a dinner since it's a favorite of ours and this is a good way to use up a leftover.

 Preparing the Squash or Pumpkin

 I start by roasting the squash halves in the oven after scooping out the seeds.
 You can give them a quick brush with olive oil or spray oil, but it really isn't necessary.
 A piece of parchment paper on the bottom of your pan helps with clean up.
-I add a splash of water for steam and cover.
+Here's a good video, in case your new to roasting winter squash.

 Healthier Pumpkin Bread